vvoznesensky/tmfalloc/README.md

 ## What's new in 0.1.3
 - Microsoft Windows support.
+- Debugged and tested on 32-bit CPU architecture.

 ## To do list
 - Concurrent threads access tests to detect race conditions.